bekk/bekk-christmas/post/javascript/3d-with-webgl-and-three-js.md

 The `fov` is the field-of-view in degrees.
 All you gamers out there know that it can be very important!

-Then we make a scene, which is going to hold all the stuff that is to be shown on the screen.
-Like red christmas cubes, or other things:
+Then we make a scene, which is going to hold all the stuff to be shown on the screen; like red christmas cubes and other things:

 ```javascript
 const scene = new THREE.Scene();